johnolos/rust-workshop/README.md

 In addition to mutexes, Rust supports communication between threads via channels.
 Sending a signal through a channel will not block the sender, and only some calls will block the reciever.

-Bellow, we see an example of how to create channel that sends data of the type `MyChannelType`.
+Below, we see an example of how to create channel that sends data of the type `MyChannelType`.

 ```rust
 use std::sync::mpsc::channel;